 State Selection Factors

+The states of Florida, Indiana, Iowa and Virginia — participants in the ASPIRE initiative's first round — will return for the second round, with Louisiana, Montana, and New York chosen to receive first-time assistance.
 ODEP selected these seven states because of their state agencies' commitment to advancing CIE for persons with mental health conditions.
 Though selected states will not receive direct funding from the ASPIRE initiative, ASPIRE states will receive between 100 and 300 subject matter expert (SME) hours of support.

 Consultation, Technical Assistance, and Support to ASPIRE States

 ODEP has contracted with Westat, a private research firm, to implement the ASPIRE initiative.
 Westat works with its SMEs to provide support and ongoing policy consultation to state agencies, community mental health sites, and local providers in each of the selected ASPIRE states.
-As indicated in the figure above, the initial ASPIRE states include Florida, Iowa, Indiana, Minnesota, Oklahoma, Virginia, and Wisconsin.

 Technical Assistance Resources

-- Funding for Competitive Integrated Employment Support Services for People with Mental Health Conditions — The webinar provides an overview on the development of the ASPIRE initiative and how CIE programs to support people with mental health conditions are developed and funded in Iowa, Wisconsin and Florida.
+- Funding for Competitive Integrated Employment Support Services for People with Mental Health Conditions — The webinar provides an overview on the development of the ASPIRE initiative and how CIE programs to support people with mental health conditions are developed and funded in Iowa, Wisconsin, and Florida.

 Technical Working Group